 The Cost of Doing Nothing

 There are many reasons why ending mental illness stigma is a smart business decision, including the soft benefits such as improved workplace morale and supporting your employees.
 However, the hard ROI is also clear – and the cost of doing nothing is much greater in the long run.
 The companies that stand to benefit the most from the ROI available are the ones who are proactive and implement training initiatives now.
 Take a look at this blog to learn some of the things you can do right now.
+I also encourage you to read this article, published by People Managing People, a community for people managers and culture creators, on remote work and mental health during the Zoom era brought on by Covid-19.

 If you would like to learn more about how your company can better respond to workplace mental illness and stigma, contact us at firstname.lastname@example.org and visit our website at www.stigmazero.com.